 Unlike Data Analysts, who work more closely with the data itself, Business Analysts use data to help address business needs and make strategic decisions.
 If you’re good at problem-solving, analytical thinking, and communication, this job might be a great fit for you.

-Ahead, we’ll take a closer look at what a Business Analyst does, and how you can get started in this career path.
+Ahead, we’ll take a closer look at what a Business Analyst does and how you can become one.
+Or if you’d rather jump right into learning business analytics, check out our Business Intelligence Data Analyst career path.

 What is the role of a Business Analyst?